micahflack/blog/_posts/2023-10-05-Ubuntu-Steam-Invisible.md

 title: Steam Invisible on Ubuntu?
 ---

-For awhile I've been running a valheim server for my friends and I using a docker container.
+For awhile I've been running a valheim server for my friends and I was using a docker container.
 This doesn't really work well though if you plan on adding mods to the server outside of just BepInEx and ValheimPlus.
 So, I tried making the shift to an Ubuntu desktop server instead.

 Normally, this would be a pretty smooth process - but, I ran into an error I haven't seen before with Steam and Linux.
 After installing the steam-installer package through apt, as well as the official .deb package from the Steam site, the main window would appear invisible at boot.
 For reference, I ran into this problem on Ubuntu 20.04.6 LTS and Steam version 1696019606.